Continental Aero 111 Review – It > creates < watts. A foretaste of GP6000 tyre technology

 253g (Conti Aero 111) vs 191g (Pirelli non-TR P-Zero TT).
 I’ve ended up adding a 47g Schwalbe TPU inner whose extra weight comes from its 100mm stem, I couldn’t use thinner ones as they burst with the heat from rim brakes.

 If your setup uses TPU tubes and disk brakes, you’ll likely be able to get a super light TPU inner for about 20g, considerably lighter than a latex tube (50g).
-I reckon that’s the optimal setup though I don’t use it (yet), I’ll never use Tubeless just to avoid the hassles it brings.
+I reckon that’s the optimal setup; I’ll never use Tubeless to avoid the hassles it brings.

 Continental AERO 111 Rolling Resistance

 Conti does not provide RR figures (I asked).
 Handily, Bicyclerollingresistance recently tested the AERO 111.
-As you can see in their stats below the AERO 111 performs superbly and is virtually identical to the GP 5000S TR.
-If you run lower pressures or the narrower tyre, I’d imagine that the results will be predictably similar.
+As you can see in their stats below, the AERO 111 performs superbly and is virtually identical to the GP 5000S TR.
+The results will be predictably similar if you run lower pressures or narrower tyres.

 Furthermore, not all GP5000 tyres are made equally.